 wp_get_environment_type()WP 5.5.0

-The type can be set via the WP_ENVIRONMENT_TYPE global system variable, or a constant of the same name.
+The environment type can be set in two ways: using the global system variable WP_ENVIRONMENT_TYPE or a constant with the same name.

 1 time — 0.000001 sec (speed of light) | 50000 times — 0.00 sec (speed of light)